The

 About Indonesia

 Indonesia is a sprawling, heavily populated country with islands that stretch some 3,200 miles across the equator from the Indian Ocean in the west all the way to the Pacific in the east.
 The nation has a diverse populace with Hindu, Buddhist, Christian, and Islamic influences.
-Various powers colonized it over the last millennia, the most notable being the Dutch, who recognized the island nation’s sovereignty in 1949.
+While it's full of natural beauty, it’s important to remember that Indonesia faces the same issues as any other country.
+This is a real place where real people live, and the Instagram version is not always reality.

 GOOD TO KNOW